d0ctr/fibonacci-optimized/README.md

 # Optimized recursive way to get Fibanacci's numbers

-The tiniest way to get Fibanacci's number by the index is recursive functions6 but also it is very time consuming even with thehighest level of optimisation.
+The tiniest way to get Fibanacci's number by the index is recursive functions but also it is very time consuming even with the highest level of optimisation.

 # Idea of overcoming lack of time